lucaspastorduran/CppND-Capstone-Snake-Game/README.md

   * [ ] The project reads data from a file and process the data, or the program writes data to a file.
   * [x] The project accepts user input and processes the input. --> User can select the level of difficulty: it is displayed in the window title and affects the increase of speed and points each time the snake eats food.
 * [ ] Object Oriented Programming
-  * [ ] The project uses Object Oriented Programming techniques.
+  * [x] The project uses Object Oriented Programming techniques. --> Controller class is located inside Game in order to hide it from main and abstract.
   * [x] Classes use appropriate access specifiers for class members. --> Snake speed is updated through IncreaseSpeed method
   * [ ] Class constructors utilize member initialization lists.
   * [x] Classes abstract implementation details from their interfaces. --> Snake hides to controller its last moved direction.